 2. Evaluation of holding company in the market –

 The overall financial health of the holding/subsidiary company (as the case may be) can be judged using the consolidated financial statements.
-Thus, if one wants to invest in the shares of the holding company or acquire it needs to evaluate its financial performance through Consolidated Financial Statements.
+Thus, if one wants to invest in the shares of the holding company or acquire it needs to evaluate its financial performance through Consolidated Statements.

 3. Acquisition of Subsidiary –

-Consolidated Financial Statements contain the Minority Interest data which indicates the amount payable to the outside shareholders of the subsidiary company at book value.
+These statements contain the Minority Interest data which indicates the amount payable to the outside shareholders of the subsidiary company at book value.

 Purpose of Consolidated Financial Statements

-Consolidated financial statements provide very vital information which can be summarized below-
+It provides very vital information which can be summarized below-

 - The total assets and liabilities under control of the parent, and